DHRUVSHARM/DhruvBnb/README.md

+Updating the project progress the following pages have been designed and added:

+Inbox page:

+Inbox detail page ( where we can view chat history):

+Dropdown Menu:

 Here is my current project progress , currently we are working on the design of the application , the following pages have been designed as of till today :

 Home page :